superfly/litefs/README.md

 ### Install dependencies

-LiteFS currently only runs on Linux and it requires the FUSE 3 library which is available on newer Linux system.
+LiteFS currently only runs on Linux and it requires the FUSE 3 library which is available on newer Linux systems.
 To install, run the following:

 ```sh
 apt install fuse3 libfuse-dev